Ms. Triniti: Career

 Ms. Triniti was signed to Sony/Columbia Records in 2003, but the album was never released.
 The recorded single became an underground hit in Japan and was followed with the album Ragga Hop which spent four weeks at number 1 on the HMV Reggae album charts.
 Soca Ragga Hop was later released on EMI/Japan in 2005.
 The album peaked at 39 on the Japanese Oricon Chart.
 Ms. Triniti was also signed to Sony Publishing Japan.

 Her second single, "Bongce Along" feat.
 E-Dee, produced by Qmillion, became a number 5 hit on Jamaica's Top 30 Singles chart in 2007, reached top 20 Billboard R&B/Hip Hop Sales Chart and earned her the Nomination for "Best New Artist" at Jamaica's EME awards.

 She has performed all over the world, including Germany, Italy, Ghana, Jamaica, Tanzania, Rwanda, Switzerland, Canada, Trinidad and Japan, has toured with Sean Paul, opened for Ja Rule, Fat Joe, Lil Wayne, Ludacris, T-Pain, Omarion and Beenie Man.
 Ms. Triniti collaborations include, "Lockdown" featuring Vybz Kartel which reached number 7 on Jamaica's Top 30 singles chart.
 "Burnin Burnin" feat Beenie Man, which spent two weeks at number 1 on Jamaica's Video charts (December 2008), and became her first number-one song on Jamaica's Top 30 Dancehall Singles Chart.
 Recently Ms Triniti hit number 1 again in Jamaica with her hit "If I was ur Girl".
 The song spent two weeks on the Dancehall Top 25, Hype TV's Top 10 video chart and Reggae Video Alley Top 10.
 Other collaborations include "Love It Like That" with Cham on his Ghetto Story album in 2006, "Never gonna Know" feat Da'ville and "1000 Lifetimes" with Beenie Man, 2008.

 Ms Triniti has released five studio albums in Japan on EMI Records, Universal Records and Nippon Crown Records.

-Ms. Triniti's music has been featured in numerous movies and TV shows, including:The Layover, Big Momma's House Kidnapped, Yellow, Zoom, featuring "Big Ups"; Two for the Money, featuring "Big Ups"; Like Mike II featuring "Dangerous"; The Boys & Girls Guide to Getting Down, featuring "Big Ups" and "Na ga Hold us Back"; Nadine in Dateland, featuring "Big Ups"; Yellow, featuring "Bongce Along"; Center Stage Two, featuring "Wi Burnin" and "Technique"; Khloe and Khourtney Take Miami, feat "Burnin Burnin" and "If I was ur Girl"; Keeping Up with the Kardashians, featuring "You're the Bomb" by DNC featuring Ms. Triniti; DollHouse; Canada's Next Top Model.
+Ms. Triniti's music has been featured in numerous movies and TV shows, including The Layover, Big Momma's House,Kidnapped, Yellow, Zoom, Two for the Money, Like Mike II, The Boys & Girls Guide to Getting Down, featuring "Big Ups" and "Na ga Hold us Back"; Nadine in Dateland, featuring "Big Ups"; Yellow, featuring "Bongce Along"; Center Stage Two, featuring "Wi Burnin" and "Technique"; Khloe and Khourtney Take Miami, feat "Burnin Burnin" and "If I was ur Girl"; Keeping Up with the Kardashians, featuring "You're the Bomb" by DNC featuring Ms. Triniti; DollHouse; Canada's Next Top Model, and Stuck In The Middle.